ESA-PhiLab/iris/docs/config.md

 A dictionary which defines the parameters for the segmentation mode.

 ### segmentation : path
-The output directory for your project.
-This directory will contain the mask files (from the segmentation) and user configurations
+This directory will contain the mask files from the segmentation.
+Four different mask formats are allowed: *npy*, *tif*, *png* or *jpeg*.

 <i>Example:</i>
+This will create a folder next to the project file called `masks` containing the mask files in *png* format.
 ```
 "path": "masks/{id}.png"
 ```

 ### segmentation : mask_encoding
 The encodings of the final masks.
 Can be `integer`, `binary`, `rgb` or `rgba`.
+Note: not all mask formats support all encodings.

 <i>Example:</i>
 ```